CANBUS-9740/Offseason-2024/README.md

 We want the capability to track the robot's position in the field.
 This will allow us to build autonomous actions based on the robot's absolute position, making it quite useful.
 You'll need to use the `DifferentialDriveOdometery` which works with the encoders and pigeon of the system

 Guidelines:
-- Add field odometery
 - Create and update field positining in subsystem code using encoders and pigeon
   - Use the `DifferentialDriveOdometery` class, construct it in the constructor with an initial position of 0
   - Update it in `periodic`
   - Note about `DifferentialDriveOdometery` using `Rotation2d` for angle information, you can create this from `Rotation2d.fromDegrees`.
 - Display of position via a `Field2D` object
   - Make sure to add the object to the dashboard (only once)
   - Make sure to update the robot position after odometery update
 - Allow reseting the positioning to make the odometery think we are at a different position.
 This can allow us to lie about our positining.
   - Look at `DifferentialDriveOdometery.resetPosition`
 - Test and verify position tracking is actually accurate
   - try wild motions with the robot in the air and on the ground.
 Make sure the tracking reflects accurate positining.
 Check with a Tape measure.

 Requirements:
   - Subsystem has odometery capability